Greginkansas/-openhab-openhab1wiki/Actions.md

 In case your image is behind an authenticated web server (locked by username and password) you can pass the credentials as additional parameters to the `sendTelegramPhoto ` method (available since 1.9).

-Do not use username/password in url like in this example `http://<username>:<password>@server/image.png`.

-http and https are the only protocols allowed.

 ```
 rule "Send telegram with image without caption from image accessible by url"
 when